netzero-labs/netzero-labs/docs/diagnostics/Powerwall3.md

 ## Introduction

 [Netzero](https://www.netzero.energy) provides access to diagnostic data for your Powerwall 3 system.
 This data is not available in the Tesla app.
-The diagnostic data includes battery capacity and degradation, and string diagnostics (solar production broken down by strings of panel arrays).
+The diagnostic data includes battery capacity and degradation, and solar string production (solar production broken down by strings of solar panels).

 ## Credentials